pwalsh/openbudgets/docs/guide/features/internationalization.rst

 https://github.com/django/django

-Open Budget sites on the Django web framework and uses its built in features for internationalization and localization.
+Open Budgets sits on the Django web framework and uses its built in features for internationalization and localization.
 Please refer to the relevant Django documentation if you are not familiar with Django:

 https://docs.djangoproject.com/en/1.5/topics/i18n/